andrewferrier/fzf-z/README.md

 # fzf-z

-**Note**: Personally I am no longer using this plugin actively, so changes will be minimal for now.
+**Note**: Personally I am no longer using this plugin actively, so I have archived it.
 If you're interested in taking it over, please let me know.
-I'll continue to take a look at any pull requests that are opened, however.

 ---